ErHaWeb/klaro_consent_manager/Documentation/Installation/Classic/Index.rst

     #.
 Open the TYPO3 backend.

     #.
 Open the Extensions module.
+See :ref:`compatibility` for the complete
+        TYPO3 v13/v14 backend path overview.

         ..  list-table::
             :header-rows: 1